Confessions Of A Former Apple Hater

 From the very first time I saw an Apple computer, I knew I would never like them.

-For some strange reason, I had a total and utter hatred for the simple reason of the mouse with no separate buttons.
+For some strange reason, I had a total hatred for the simple reason of the mouse with no separate buttons.

 I mean come on, how can you have a mouse that doesn’t have distinct left and right-click abilities!?

-And where the hell were the scroll wheels or thumb buttons, how would you easily navigate your web browser or productivity programs efficiently?
+And where the hell was the scroll wheels or thumb buttons, how would you easily navigate your web browser or productivity programs efficiently?

 When the iPods came out, it was a similar story for me.